Mount Pinatubo: Recent activity

-On July 10, 2002, the west wall of the crater collapsed, slowly releasing approximately 160 e6m3 of water and sediments into the Maraunot River in Botolan, Zambales.
+On July 10, 2002, the west wall of the crater collapsed, slowly releasing approximately 160 e6m3 of water and sediment into the Maraunot River in Botolan, Zambales.

 On July 26, 2011, a 5.9 magnitude earthquake struck close to Pinatubo; however, no major damages or casualties were reported.

-On March 4, 2021, the PHIVOLCS raised alert level 1 over Mount Pinatubo after reporting an increase on its seismic activity.
-1,722 volcanic earthquakes were also recorded within the vicinity of the volcano since January 2021.
+On March 4, 2021, the PHIVOLCS raised Alert Level 1 over Mount Pinatubo after reporting an increase on its seismic activity.
+Since January 2021, 1,722 volcanic earthquakes have been recorded within the vicinity of the volcano.

-On August 11, 2021, PHIVOLCS downgraded Mt.
-Pinatubo's Alert Level 1 to Level 0, due to "continued decrease in earthquake activity and a return to baseline seismic parameters".

-PHIVOLCS said it noted a "significant decrease" in volcanic earthquakes, with a total of 104 quakes or an average 2 - 3 events per day recorded from July 1 - August 1, 2021.
+On August 12, 2021, PHIVOLCS said it noted a "significant decrease" in volcanic earthquakes, with a total of 104 quakes or an average 2–3 events per day recorded from July 1 to August 1, 2021.
+The agency also downgraded Mt.
+Pinatubo's Alert Level 1 to Level 0, due to "continued decrease in earthquake activity and a return to baseline seismic parameters."

-On November 30, 2021, PHIVOLCS reported a weak explosion occurred on Mt.
-Pinatubo between 12:09 p.m. and 12:13 p.m., which produced a plume.
+On November 30, 2021, PHIVOLCS reported that a weak explosion occurred at Mt.
+Pinatubo between 12:09 p.m. and 12:13 p.m.
+(PST), which produced a plume.
 The agency later confirmed it was a phreatic explosion produced by hydrothermal fluids near the surface, rather than a magmatic eruption.

+On August 7, 2025, the Philippine Institute of Volcanology and Seismology (PHIVOLCS) reported that earthquake-monitoring equipment at the San Jose observation station in Tarlac was stolen.
+The stolen instruments were valued at approximately ₱1.2 million, according to PHIVOLCS.